 Since the palette of effects delivered by an electric bass is rather limited (at least compared to a guitar), an equalizer can add a lot of range to your tone, allowing you to adapt to sonic environments that require a deeper rather than more mid-rangey or “cutting” bass sound.
 A precise EQ pedal can also be useful to cut out the mid-low frequency occupied by chugging distorted guitars so that both instruments sound more defined and don’t generate unpredictable frequency accumulations/cancellations.

-Best Compressor Pedals for Bass
+Best Bass Compressor Pedals

+This category answers the question: “what pedal should every bass player have?”
 Consistency is the paramount quality of a good bass track, and a good compressor can help immensely in that department, by evening out the loudest and quietest parts of your performance.
 Few bass players don’t use a compressor – and only extremely skilled players can sound dynamically consistent without one.

 These are the top choices:

 Best Overdrive/Distortion Bass Pedals

 The saturation provided by an overdrive or a distortion pedal on the bass’ low frequencies generates harmonics higher up in the frequency spectrum that make the bass lines more audible.
 The extra volume also works well in parts of a song that require some kind of push (in most cases, the chorus).
 Two reasons why having one of these pedals on your board might be a good idea.

 If the devices in the previous category tend to boost the mids of the bass, a fuzz pedal will add harmonics pretty much across the entire frequency spectrum above the note you play – including the high end.
 A Dry/Wet knob for these pedal is absolutely essential, to avoid losing the uber-important low-end, the bass’s natural sonic environment!